 54 For example, JD v East Berkshire NHS Trust [2005] UKHL 23; [2005] 2 A.C.
 373 and Jain v Trent Strategic Health Authority [2009] UKHL 4; [2009] 1 A.C.
-853. actions of the men who were actually engaged in armed combat at the time of the incident".55 alleged to have occurred during the preparation for the conflict.
+853. actions of the men who were actually engaged in armed combat at the time of the incident".

+This is true as far as it goes.
+However it is questionable whether claims involving combat injuries should become "justiciable" merely because the negligence is alleged to have occurred during the preparation for the conflict.
 This is little more than a difference in pleading - the underlying issues remain essentially the same.
 Moreover, it is probably possible to plead any case involving combat injuries in this way.
-For example, the immediate cause of the claimant's death might be that he was shot in a "friendly fire" incident - but such an incident can always be presented as a failure in training (and possibly equipment); quite apart from the negligence of the man who fired the shot.
-56
+For example, the immediate cause of the claimant's death might be that he was shot in a "friendly fire" incident - but such an incident can always be presented as a failure in training (and possibly equipment); quite apart from the negligence of the man who fired the shot. $^{56}$